bacpop/PopPUNK/docs/overview.rst

 If a database isn't available for your species, you can fit your own.
 This consists of three steps:

 1. Sketch your genomes (see :doc:`sketching`).
+2. Quality control your database (see :doc:`qc`).
-2. Fit a model (see :doc:`model_fitting`).
+3. Fit a model (see :doc:`model_fitting`).
-3. Repeat step two, until you have a model which works for your needs.
+4. Repeat step two, until you have a model which works for your needs.

 After getting a good fit, you may want to share it with others so that they can use it to assign queries.
 See :doc:`model_distribution` for advice.
 We would also